 The FA4007 Visual Intelligence module is delivered holistically in Level 4 with the FA4P01 Project Work 1 module.
 The module is shared by, serves and sustains the awards in the BA Fine Art, BA Fashion Photography, BA Painting and BA Photography courses, delivered in a seamless and integral relationship with the work of other core modules in the level, including the Critical and Contextual Studies modules.

+There will be sessions, tutorials and guided independent study in a series of three blocks on how art or photography practitioners use context and evaluate method of enquiry, approach and research to make, act and take decisions in their practice (Learning Outcomes 1, 2 and 3).
 This teaching will be accompanied by a series of independent study tasks related to a programme of project briefs in three blocks across all this level's modules.
-A number of sessions will be dedicated to the definition and description of a set of critical parameters for making art or photographs in projects (LO4).
+A number of sessions will be dedicated to the definition and description of a set of critical parameters for making art or photographs in projects (Learning Outcome 2).

 Balance of independent study and scheduled teaching activity